30 June 2025

 • Yeah, capitalism can lead to fascism … but as a stupid reaction to capitalism’s failings.
 Fascism is an anti-capitalism of fools with right-leaning sensibilities, not-coïncidentally paralleling how “antisemitism is the socialism of fools”.

-• Yeah, libdem can lead to fascism … but in opposition to democracy — authoritarian rejection of rights & institutionalism, irrationalist rejection of reason, et cetera.
+• Yeah, democracy can lead to fascism … but as authoritarian opposition to democracy.

-• Fascism is directly opposed to libdem.
-20th century fascists said so very directly.
-In the US, libdem rhetoric is so integral to our political discourse that our fascists use it, but that reflects a mix of irrationalist confusion about what libdem rhetoric means together with deliberate bad faith lies.
+Fascism is directly opposed to libdem.
+20th century fascists said so, very directly.
+In the US, libdem rhetoric is so integral to our political discourse that our fascists pervert libdem rhetoric with a mix of irrationalist confusion about what libdem rhetoric means together with deliberate bad faith lies.

 Antifascism

-Understanding fascism and liberalism clearly demonstrates that libdem and liberalism-as-in-the-Dems are both fundamentally anti-fascist.
-They just are not good at it in the US right now, as demonstrated by MAGA fascism seizing this moment of reälignment in American politics.
+Understanding fascism and liberalism clearly demonstrates that both libdem and liberalism-as-in-the-Dems are fundamentally anti-fascist.
+But at the same time we must recognize liberals at both levels are very bad at antifascism in the US right now, as demonstrated by MAGA fascism seizing this moment of reälignment in American politics.
 The actual Dems are bad at anti-fascism because they are bad at both kinds of liberalism, but their institutionalism is firmly opposed to the revolutionary transformation of society which fascism pursues.
-Deep libdem in the US is also bad at anti-fascism because it is simply weak; few people understand it, and fewer are good at fighting for it.
-The strong fascist movement we have in the US emerges from an opportunity created by these weaknesses!
+Deep libdem in the US is also bad at anti-fascism because it is simply weak; few people understand it, and fewer are good at fighting for it, which is part of why DALA cannot recognize it when it does appear.
+The strong fascist movement we have in the US emerges from an opportunity created by these weaknesses.

 DALA assumes that leftism is inherently effective antifascism and that antifascism is necessarily leftist.
 I am a leftist antifascist, and the two projects are entwined in my heart, but I do not share DALA’s confidence.

 The anti-capitalist aspect of leftism may be anti-fascist in the long view because people living in fully automated gay space communism would be too happy to turn to fascism.
-Hope springs, but in the meantime there is no reason to think that a movement which has failed to overthrow capitalism has a compelling power over fascism.
-Again, fascism does not really give a damm about the question of capitalism.
-So not only does that not make fascism vulnerable to leftist anti-capitalism, it makes leftist anti-capitalism vulnerable to fascist appropriation in bad faith.
+Hope springs … but in the meantime there is no reason to think that a movement which has failed to overthrow capitalism has a compelling power over fascism.
+Fascism does not really give a damm about the question of capitalism, which limits fascism’s vulnerability anti-capitalism … and indeed makes leftist anti-capitalism vulnerable to fascist appropriation in bad faith.

 What do DALAs expect to gain from refusing to admit the possibility of liberal antifascism?
 Leftists are weak in the US.
-What, is their plan to convert all of the liberals into leftists first, and then defeat fascism?
+Do they plan to convert all of the liberals into leftists first, and then defeat fascism?
 The wolf is at the door.

-I’m a leftist on the merits, and I do think it is the best place to stand fighting fascism.
-But sure do want to stand with liberals in antifascism.
+I’m a leftist on the merits.
+And to fight fascism, I think the left is the best place to stand.
+But I sure do want to stand with gormless Democrats in antifascism.
 I even want to stand with conservative antifascists.

 One more question

-And I ask leftists who reject not just liberal policy, not just capitalism, but also the whole libdem governance ideology of rights, rule of law, et cetera — what do you propose instead?
-Because the 20th century does not just teach us to dread authoritarianism from the right; it shows the dangers of authoritarianism by the left, too.
+And fascism aside, I ask leftists who reject not just liberal policy, not just capitalism, but also the whole libdem governance ideology of rights, rule of law, et cetera — what do you propose instead?
+The 20th century does not just teach us to dread authoritarianism from the right.

 03 June 2025